Ethra8/candlelight-worlds/README.md

 ## USER STORIES
+To make the user experience on the site seamless and meaningful, the following functionalities have been included on this site:
 ### As a first time B2C or B2B visitor
 - [X] View available worlds.
 - [X] View world detail pages.